Find out how YOU can avoid points from going on your driving record!

 What can an attorney do for me if I get a traffic ticket?

 The path of least resistance, paying the ticket versus fighting it, is not economically logical.
 The best course of action is to fight every ticket with a skilled traffic defense lawyer.
 Having an attorney who knows how to negotiate traffic tickets can make a huge difference in the outcome as well as your household’s bottom line budget for the next 3-5 years.
 In our experience, we always leave the court system better off than we started.
-On a consistent basis, traffic tickets can be resolved with an advantageous outcome which will protect your driving record and save you hundreds, and sometimes thousands, of dollars per year.
+On a consistent basis, traffic tickets can be resolved with an advantageous outcome which will protect your driving record and save you hundreds, or sometimes thousands, of dollars per year.

 Who benefits most if you pay your traffic ticket without a fight?